 1. Showing him that cash is a change of price

 When he became smaller, he would watch me stick my credit score card into the PIN pad, but now he enjoys the act of paying.
-It’s, in reality, quite a laugh to observe him squeal whilst the humming noise comes on to let him comprehend it’s OK to take the credit card out.
+It’s, in reality, quite a laugh to observe him squeal while the humming noise comes on to let him comprehend it’s OK to take the credit card out.
 The idea is for him to remember the fact that you cannot simply walk inside and outside of a shop without changing cash for the products you are taking domestic, and even though it’s a simple lesson, it’s paving the way for the other money lessons I intend to train him.

 2. Showing him what opportunity fee manner